bikashkumars/observability/README.md

 # About
+If you are a Ops Team, Developer, Architect or SRE this repo is just for you.
 I am maintaining this repo which will talk about different Open Source solution and technology stack towards observability.

 5 Factors we will consider while designing tools and technology